buditanrim/buditanrim.github.io/_posts/2021-05-04-strategy-tactic.md

  - "seo/strategy-tactic.jpg"
 ---

-I know—it’s confusing, these two words are used interchangeably.
+I know—it’s confusing, these words are used interchangeably.

 But let me share a simple model.